christosmarg/cstring/README.md

 $ sudo make uninstall
 ```

 In order to link `cstring` to your project use the `-lcstring` flag during compilation.
+In case you want to run your project in debug mode, compile every file using `cstring` with the
+`-DCSTRING_DBG` option.

 ## Usage